-Percentage Rate: The percentage rate of the rear-naked choke is through the roof.
-Whether it is BJJ, MMA or even self-defense, being behind someone with a fully locked rear-naked choke will only end up in one way – tap or a nap.
-Arguably the highest percentage submission in JIu-Jitsu, Certain collar choke variations from the back might be more powerful but still do not gear anywhere near the percentage rate of the rear-naked choke.
+Percentage Rate: The percentage rate of the Rear Naked Choke is through the roof.
+Whether it is BJJ, MMA, or even self-defense, being behind someone with a fully locked Rear Naked Choke will only end up in one way – tap or a nap.
+Arguably the highest percentage submission in JIu-Jitsu, Certain collar choke variations from the back might be more powerful but still do not gear anywhere near the percentage rate of the Rear Naked Choke.

 Difficulty Level: 2 at best, and only because people often take a bit of time to get the figure four arm placement right.
 Apart from that, back control is easy to explain, and the choke is easy to set up.
 Perfect for BJJ beginners.

 How It Works: The Kimura is another submission that targets the arm.
 In contrast to the armbar, though, this is a bent arm lock.
 That means the arm is bent at an angle that should be 90 degrees or less.
-A figure four configuration of the arms similar to that of the rear-naked choke is what makes this submission very formidable.
+A figure four configuration of the arms similar to that of the Rear Naked Choke is what makes this submission very formidable.
 The best part is that you can get it from virtually any BJJ position.
 My recommendation would be the closed guard for beginners and white belts in general.

-Percentage Rate: The Kimura’s percentage level depends on the position you’re doing it form.
-The closed guard offers the best finishing rate for Kimuras.
+Percentage Rate: The Kimura’s percentage level depends on the position you’re doing it from The closed guard offers the best finishing rate for Kimuras.
 Moreover setting up the submission is extremely easy and can work both as an attack and a counter.

 How It Works: The guillotine is a choke that comes instinctively to people.
 In order to work, though, you’ll have to get the right grip, and even understand angles a bit.
 However, there are so many grips that BJJ beginners can actually choose which suits them the best.
 Available from the guard and mount in most cases, the preferred starting point for learning Guillotines would be the closed guard.
 The way it works is you grab an opponent’s neck with one arm, by placing their head in your armpit.
 You then connect your arms and you squeeze.